-- On the other paw, seeing a black cat in your dream indicates that you are experiencing some fear in using your psychic abilities and believing in your intuition.
-I wonder who makes up these things?
+- Seeing a black cat in your dream indicates that you are experiencing some fear in using your psychic abilities and believing in your intuition.

-- A funeral procession meeting up with a black cat is believed to forecast the death of another family member.
+- A funeral procession with a black cat is believed to forecast the death of another family member.

-- If a black cat crosses your path while you're driving, turn your hat around backward and mark an X on your windshield to prevent bad luck.
-Oh my, what if you aren't wearing a hat?
-Or you're not carrying a felt-tip pen or lipstick?
-Please, don't try this one at home!
-(Or while you're driving.)
+- If a black cat crosses your path while you're driving, turn your hat around backward and mark an "X" on your windshield to prevent bad luck.

 Black Cats and Witches

-- Some believe that black cats are witches in disguise, or witches reborn.
+There were also beliefs that black cats were witches in disguise, or witches reborn.

-- For several centuries "witches" were rounded up, tried, and killed by burning or other violent methods; often their familiars were killed along with them.
+There are even more extreme pieces of history that are tied to mythology.
+For several centuries, "witches" were rounded up, tied, and killed by burning or other violent methods.
+Often, their familiars were killed along with them.